• Skip to primary navigation

 Blue ribbon divider used for visual effect

-• This is the ultimate in old-fashioned, classic comfort food that grandma would make.
+Pot Roast with Gravy is the ultimate in old-fashioned, classic comfort food that grandma would make.
+An old-fashioned Sunday dinner classic pot roast with great leftovers.

 1. Place a 3-4 pounds chuck roast seasoned with salt and pepper in a Dutch oven or roasting pan with a reasonably tight lid and big enough to add the root vegetables later.